What We Fund

-Our Desired Outcome is a continuation of Detroit’s strong jazz tradition, and Fred Erb’s legacy of jazz patronage, by educating the next generation of jazz musicians.
+Our Desired Outcome is to continue Detroit’s strong jazz tradition and Fred Erb’s legacy of jazz patronage by educating the next generation of jazz musicians.

-To achieve that outcome, we support efforts to provide and improve jazz instruction for musically talented, economically challenged youth.
+To achieve that outcome, we support efforts to provide and improve jazz instruction for musically talented youth.

-We will measure impact by tracking jazz education students.
+We will measure impact through the number of jazz education students.

-For more information on all arts program areas, contact Tara Tuomaala.
+For more information about arts projects, contact Tara Tuomaala.

 Our Desired Outcome is improved prevention, management, and treatment of Alzheimer’s disease and related dementias.

 To advance that outcome, we support leading research on lifestyle changes, basic research, and early career researchers.

 Please note the Foundation will not accept unsolicited proposals in this area.